 - Easy Peasy High School A website that has free courses that you can customize to fill out your child’s high school curriculum.

-- Khan Academy Website with hundreds of free video based instruction on every subject under the sun.
+- Khan Academy Website with hundreds of free video-based instructions on every subject under the sun.

 And yes, there are all sorts of extra curricular opportunities for high school homeschoolers.

 Of course!
-Our daughter went to a Pittsburgh area prom for homeschoolers.
+There are area proms for homeschoolers.
 But it’s also fun to go with a friend to his or her school prom or formal.
 Lots of options for this.

 Yup.
 We are fortunate to have a homeschool sports league, but other options include playing sports for your local high school, community league, or Christian school.